This article is intended for Australian members. If you're looking for instructions for CoinJar UK, visit this article.

 Goods and Services Tax (GST) for Australian residents may apply to some of CoinJar's services.
 As of July 2017, the Australian government requires the collection of GST on imported services and digital products.

-When you trade on CoinJar Exchange however, you are buying and selling digital currency from other customers at a price nominated by you.
+When you trade on CoinJar Exchange however, you are buying and selling cryptocurrency from other customers at a price nominated by you.
 CoinJar acts as an agent by matching your buy or sell instructions with instructions from other customers.
 CoinJar charges a fee for this matching service and is deemed to be making taxable sales of brokerage or facilitation services to its customers.
 CoinJar is therefore required to collect GST from Australian residents on those fees.

 Adding your Australian Business Number (ABN)